 The remaining speakers in the Precision Promise session were key consultants Wendy Selig and Donald Berry, PhD, who discussed engaging industry partners in the initiative and design innovations for the adaptive platform, respectively.

 “It was an honor and a privilege to stand alongside my esteemed colleagues and address this multicultural, multidisciplinary audience of experts who, like us, seek to improve the clinical trials system to benefit patients today and in the future,” added Manax.

-Precision Promise is expected to launch in the second half of 2018.
-If you or someone you love has been diagnosed with pancreatic cancer, contact Patient Central today to learn about treatment options, including a personalized clinical trials search, and for any other disease-related information.
+Precision Promise is expected to launch in 2019.
+If you or someone you love has been diagnosed with pancreatic cancer, contact PanCAN Patient Services today to learn about treatment options, including a personalized clinical trials search, and for any other disease-related information.